-We will use GAUSS 21 on a Windows server for data generation, generating 5000 samples of data in each condition.
-We will use the 10th and 90th percentiles of the sample sizes seen in our systematic review (Appendix A) as the maximum and minimum sample sizes examined in the simulation.
-Thus, we will consider the following sample sizes: 100, 150, 200, 250, 300, 400, 500, 750, and 1000 as those correspond to the deciles (when rounded).
-Four variables will be generated: the predictor X, the mediator M, the outcome Y, and the moderator W. In all cases, X and W are independent.
-Data for each effect size combination and sample size will be generated in each of the four (continuous W) or six (dichotomous W) different moderated mediation model configurations.
-Data will be generated under these six conditions (see Figure 1: Model 7, Model 8, Model 14, Model 15, Model 58 (dichotomous W only), and Model 59 (dichotomous W only).
-We focus on observed variable systems, and since ordinary least squares (OLS) regression provides the same coefficient estimates as maximum likelihood in this case but is computationally less complex (Hayes et al., 2017), we will use OLS regression to estimate coefficients.
+We used GAUSS 21 on a Windows server for data generation, generating 5000 samples of data in each condition.
+Based on quantiles from the systematic review, we used sample sizes of 100, 150, 200, 250, 300, 400, 500, 750, and 1000.
+Four variables were generated: the primary predictor X, the mediator M, the primary outcome Y, and the moderator W. In all cases, X and the moderator W were independent.
+Data for each effect size combination and sample size were generated in each of the four (continuous W) or six (dichotomous W) different moderated mediation model configurations.
+Data were generated under these six conditions; W moderating only the Xto M path (Model 7), the X to M path and X to Y path (Model 8), only the M to Y path (Model 14), the M to Y path and X to Y path (Model 15), the X to M path and M to Ypath (Model 58, dichotomous W only), or all paths (Model 59, dichotomous W only).
+We focus on observed variable systems, and since OLS provides the same estimates as maximum likelihood in this case but is computationally less complex (Hayes, Montoya, & Rockwood, 2017), we use OLS throughout to estimate coefficients.